 Refiguring conservation in/for ‘the Anthropocene’: the global lives of the orangutan (GLO) is a five-year research project (Jan 2018-Dec 2022) funded by the European Research Council (Starting Grant no. 758494).
-It is led by Dr Liana Chua (Principal Investigator), Tunku Abdul Rahman University Lecturer in Malay World Studies, Fellow and Director of the Tunku Fund, St Catharine’s College, University of Cambridge.
+It is led by Dr Liana Chua (Principal Investigator), Tunku Abdul Rahman University Assistant Professor in Malay World Studies.
 She works with postdocs Dr Viola Schreer and Dr Hannah Fair, and PhD student Anna Stępień.

 GLO puts socio-cultural anthropology to work in increasingly interdisciplinary conversations about multispecies relations and the Anthropocene.
 It draws on two distinctive anthropological strengths – in-depth ethnography and multiply-scaled comparison – to flesh out the big, sometimes abstract, questions raised by global conservation debates and policies.
 Using multi-sited ethnography, it explores how contemporary conservation is responding to the challenges posed by the Anthropocene – a term that encapsulates the overwhelming, transformative impact of human activity on the planet.

 Taking the global nexus of orangutan conservation as its ethnographic focus, GLO has two large objectives: